InAnimaTe/linux-sysadmin-interview-questions/README.md

 A collection of linux sysadmin/devop interview questions.
 Feel free to contribute via pull requests, issues or email messages.

+This originated from /chassing.
+Adding as much as much as I can to it.

 ## <a name='toc'>Table of Contents</a>